All about the committee...

 Mr Richard Hoare, Eva’s English school teacher at Coundon Court School in Coventry and author, opened up the world of books to Eva – Shakespeare’s plays in particular.

 Eva’s love of words extended to her career.
-She has worked in PR, marketing and fundraising within the private and voluntary sectors, and for the last nine years in academia at the University of Oxford.
+She has worked in PR, marketing and fundraising within the private and voluntary sectors.
+For ten years Eva worked in academia at the University of Oxford and is now freelance.

-In her spare time Eva is a volunteer on the ChipLitFest marketing and sponsorship committee, a member of a book club in Chipping Norton and can be found in galleries up and down the country – art is her other great love!
+In her spare time Eva is a volunteer on the ChipLitFest sponsorship committee, a member of a book club, and can be found in galleries up and down the country – art is her other great love!